pratik-yavatkar/Cloud-DevOps-Workshop/EC2_creation_lab/readme.md

 6. Under Advanced configuration select "IAM" role created by you and add below script in user data
 #!/bin/bash
 /bin/echo "SERVER1" > /var/www/html/index.html
-8. Click on launch instance
+7. Click on launch instance
+8. Once instance is launched, modify its "Security group"
+9. Add Inbound rule for 443 and 80, add outbound rule for port 80, 443 and 3306

    Once you are connected to instance
    Install http using below command